This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Yes, adding eggs to sweet potato pie is a common practice.
 This gives the filling a creamy texture.

-Sweet potato pie is not a black thing, contrary to popular belief.
+Contrary to popular belief, sweet potato pie is not a black thing.
 It is eaten by people of all races and cultures.
-If you ask a black person which he or she prefers: sweet potato pie or pumpkin pie, 9/10 we’ll select sweet potato pie.
+If you ask a black person which he or she prefers, sweet potato pie or pumpkin pie, 9/10, we'll select sweet potato pie.

 There could be a few reasons why your sweet potato pie isn’t firm: you may have overcooked it, the filling may not be thick enough, or you may have used too much liquid.

-If your recipe doesn’t call for eggs, try adding two eggs to the filling mixture to see if that helps thicken it up.
-If that doesn’t work, you may need to bake the pie for a longer period of time.
+If your recipe doesn't call for eggs, try adding two eggs to the filling mixture to see if it helps thicken it.
+If that doesn't work, you may need to bake the pie for a longer period of time.

 Baking is all about trial and error, so don’t get discouraged if your sweet potato pie isn’t perfect the first time around.
 With a little practice, you’ll be churning out award-winning pies in no time!